Join Our

 Support Staff Roles

-This is a permanent, part-time, term-time only position.
+- This is a permanent, full-time position (40 hours per week with on-call rota) to start as soon as possible.
 A full job description and person specification can be found in the Information Pack.
-Working hours are 9am - 1pm Monday to Thursday, 9am - 4pm Friday.

-Applications should include a completed school application form and a covering letter of not more than 2 pages summarising your suitability for the role as outlined in the information pack.
+Applications, addressed to Mr Wayne Hayes, Estates and Facilities Manager, should include a completed school application form and a covering letter of not more than 2 pages summarising your suitability for the role as outlined in the information pack.
 Please submit these to the HR & Compliance Officer, Ms Corinna Gregory: recruitment@edgbastonhigh.co.uk

 Interested in training to be a teacher?